spaceaardvark/parlor-tricks-js/README.md

 # parlor-tricks-js
 A list of random JavaScript parlor tricks.
+See also [parlor-tricks-py](https://github.com/spaceaardvark/parlor-tricks-py/).

 ### Regex: tokenize repeating characters in a string